 The variety of habitats offered by the Carpathians is matched by the diversity of the plant and animal life.
-It comes as little surprise, then, to discover that this region is a treasure trove of biodiversity.
+It comes as little surprise, then, to discover that this region is a treasure trove.

 It is a landscape from another time.
 It could be the setting for ancient fairy tales, stories full of picturesque mountain vistas and mysterious forests.
 The Carpathian Mountains provide just the right atmosphere, with peaks of over 2500 metres soaring into the sky and pine trees clinging to steep slopes.
 Flower-strewn alpine meadows and grazing flocks of sheep are part of the scenery, as are wide expanses of largely unspoilt beech and mixed forest.